Padlock: Combination

 Combination locks do not use keys.
 Instead, the lock opens when its wheels are lined up correctly to display the correct combination.

 A padlock was invented by John I. W. Carlson in 1931 (a patent was granted in November 1934) that has both a combination on one side and a key on the other.

 Electronic

 Electronic padlocks are categorized as either "active" or "passive" electronic padlocks.

 Active electronic padlocks are divided into rechargeable electronic padlocks and replaceable battery electronic padlocks.
-The key of this type of electronic padlock is no longer a key in the traditional sense, but is unlocked through mobile phone Bluetooth, NFC, and fingerprint.
+The key of this type of electronic padlock is no longer a key in the traditional sense, but is unlocked through mobile phone Bluetooth, near-field communication (NFC), and fingerprint.

 Unlike active electronic padlocks, passive electronic padlocks do not require electricity which makes their use environment more extensive.
 The passive electronic lock can be unlocked with an electronic key which needs to be programmed.

 Steel cable

-Steel cable padlocks have a wider range of uses than padlocks because they have a variable length of the locking mechanism, only limited by the length of the cable.
-When the cable is bent and passed through the hole, lock it at the proper length.
+Padlocks with a flexible cable shackle have been made to encompass larger or irregular things such as a bicycle, gate, or even the zippers on backpacks and luggage.
+Specialized cable shackle padlocks are made with a high security cylinder to secure keys to prevent keys from being removed.
+Typically used by vending companies, such cable shackle padlocks prevent the surreptitious removal of a key for duplication or unauthorized use outside of working hours.